 By: Wolfsdorf Rosenthal LLP

-Here are four things to know about this important update.
+Here are ten things to know about the EB-5 Reform Act.